GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 The network layer adds a header to the data unit coming from the upper layer that includes the logical address of the sender and receiver.

 2. Routing:
-When indepent networks or links are connected to create an internetwork.
-The connected deivces route the packets to their final destination.
-The network layer provides this mechinsm.
+When independent networks or links are connected to create an internetwork.
+The connected devices route the packets to their final destination.
+The network layer provides this mechanism.

 3. Internetworking:
 The network layer at the source computer needs to consult a routing table to find the logical address of the next hop.